 On the whole though, I began to warm to the group.
 Part of this was undoubtedly tactical, as in: ‘I don’t know how long I’ll be stuck with these folks so I better bloody get on with them.’
 Part of it must have been genuine, however.
 None of the people were grating on me yet, not even Dom, whose cocky arrogance had somehow swung so far into the realms of tastelessness that it had almost become charming.

 I’d zoned out.
-Dom was still going on about his pimping business and Chloe and Emma were having a jokey argument with him about the morals of prostitution.
+Dom was still going on about his pimping business and Chloe and Emma were having a jokey argument with him around the morals of prostitution.
 I groaned.

 “What is it, Joe?”
 Emma asked.